UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To avoid unexpected charges when moving, it’s important to plan your utility disconnects, document final meter readings, and return equipment promptly.

-FAQs About Canceling Utilities
+Frequently Asked Questions About Canceling Utilities After Moving

 How far in advance to cancel utilities?